Azure/azure-docs-sdk-java/docs-ref-services/preview/core-management-readme.md

 ms.service: core
 ---

-# Azure Core Management client library for Java - Version 1.0.0-beta.3
+# Azure Core Management client library for Java - version 1.0.0-beta.3

 Azure Core Management library is a collection of classes common to the Azure ARM client libraries.